Thymidine kinase

-where Thd is (deoxy)thymidine, ATP is adenosine triphosphate, TMP is (deoxy)thymidine monophosphate and ADP is adenosine diphosphate.

 Thymidine kinases have a key function in the synthesis of DNA and therefore in cell division, as they are part of the unique reaction chain to introduce thymidine into the DNA.
 Thymidine is present in the body fluids as a result of degradation of DNA from food and from dead cells.
 Thymidine kinase is required for the action of many antiviral drugs.
 It is used to select hybridoma cell lines in production of monoclonal antibodies.
 In clinical chemistry it is used as a proliferation marker in the diagnosis, control of treatment and follow-up of malignant disease, mainly of hematological malignancies.